localz/spotz-sdk-android/README.md

 #### Integration with 3rd party systems

 [Spotz integration guide] (https://github.com/localz/Spotz-Docs/blob/master/README.md) introduces the concept and provides details of how to add integration to spotz.
 Sometimes you might want to provide indentity of the user that uses your application to the system that you integrate with.
-This is achieve by provide the identity attributes to Spotz when initialising Spotz SDK.
+This is achieved by providing the identity attributes to Spotz when initialising Spotz SDK.
 E.g.:

 	final DeviceUpdateIdsPutRequest.Ids ids = new DeviceUpdateIdsPutRequest.Ids();
 	ids = new DeviceUpdateIdsPutRequest.Ids();